whiteboxdev/library-defold-tilemap-animator/README.md

 2. `tilemap_url`: URL to the animated tilemap.
 3. `layers`: Table of hashed tilemap layer ids.
 For example: `{ hash("background"), hash("midground)", hash("foreground") }`.

-If you wish to receive animation progress updates in your `on_message()` function, call `dta.toggle_message_passing()`.
+If you wish to receive animation progress updates in your `on_message()` function, call `dtile.toggle_message_passing()`.
 This feature is set to `false` by default.
-If set to true, also pass in a URL to the script that will receive DTA messages.
+If set to true, also pass in a URL to the script that will receive dtile messages.

-DTA will now begin animating your tilemap.
+dtile will now begin animating your tilemap.
 Of course, only loop tiles will show any activity.
-To animate a trigger tile, call `dta.animate()`.
+To animate a trigger tile, call `dtile.animate()`.

-If you would like to cancel all animations--both loops and triggers--call `dta.cleanup()`.
-To start animating again, call `dta.init()`.
+If you would like to cancel all animations--both loops and triggers--call `dtile.cleanup()`.
+To start animating again, call `dtile.init()`.

 ## API: Properties

-### dta.msg
+### dtile.msg

 Table for referencing messages posted to your script's `on_message()` function:

 ```
-dta.msg = {
+dtile.msg = {
     animation_loop_complete = hash("animation_loop_complete"),
     animation_trigger_complete = hash("animation_trigger_complete")
 }